dc25/exactcover_cxx/README.md

 # Extension Module: exactcover_cxx
 ## Overview

-This project contains a c++ implementation of Donald Knuth's dancing links algorithm and a swig based python interface to allow access to it using python.
+This project contains a c++ implementation of [Donald Knuth's Dancing Links Method for solving the exact cover problem](http://arxiv.org/pdf/cs.DS/0011047.pdf)and a swig based python interface to allow access to it using python.

 The python interface is written to be easily used by [David Goodger's Polyform Puzzler](http://sourceforge.net/projects/puzzler/)